 - Equality.
 The uniform represents a democratic ideal of equality.
-Boys from various cultures and different economic levels wear the same uniform and cooperate as equals.
+Cub Scouts from various cultures and different economic levels wear the same uniform and cooperate as equals.

 - Identification.
-The uniform identifies a boy as a member of the Cub Scouts.
-Badges on the uniform tell other members that he belongs to their den, pack, and council.
+The uniform identifies a youth as a member of the Cub Scouts.
+Badges on the uniform tell other members that they belong to their den, pack, and council.
 The uniform itself identifies a good citizen to the entire community.

 - Achievement.
 The uniform displays badges and other awards so the accomplishments of each Cub Scout can be immediately recognized.

 - Commitment.
 Wearing a uniform is a constant reminder to each Cub Scout of their commitment to the ideals and purposes of Cub Scouting: duty to God, loyalty to country, and helpfulness to others.

 For these reasons, among others, all parents should emphasize to their Scouts the importance of wearing the correct and complete uniform on all suitable occasions.

 The Lion Scout uniform consists of the following parts:

 - Neckerchief— The Lion neckerchief is an optional item based on the Lion den’s preference.